crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 # Steps for running CRISP with image modules

 ## Package Installation
-Ensure you have a working version of Python 3.7 and then need to install all required packages.
-Use the followiwng command to install packages from the virtual environment:
+Ensure you have a working version of **Python 3.7** and then need to install all required packages.

+Conda users, can use the following commands:

+`conda create --name crisp2_1 python=3.7`
+`conda activate crisp2_1`

+Then, use the followiwng command to install packages from the virtual environment:
 `pip install -r requirements_new.txt`

 ## Notes
-Currently, the image analysis module of CRISP only supports binary classification (two classes, 0 or 1).
+  - Currently, the image module of CRISP only supports **binary classification (two classes, 0 or 1)**.
 To run the image modules of the CRISP, first have an image dataset ready in a folder along with each image's class label.

 ## 1. Image Preprocess
 Run the image preprocessing script to resize, normalize, and augment the images:\